Jim Murphy: Arden Strategies

+Other activities

-Following the disastrous results for Scottish Labour at the 2015 general election, Murphy set up a consultancy and became an advisor to the Finnish non-profit Crisis Management Initiative (CMI), advising on "conflict resolution in central Asia".
+In 2015, Murphy became an advisor to the Finnish non-profit Crisis Management Initiative (CMI), advising on "conflict resolution in central Asia".

 In November 2016, Murphy took up an employed position as an adviser to former UK Prime Minister Tony Blair.

-In August 2018, Murphy paid for a full-page advert in the Jewish Telegraph in which he criticised Jeremy Corbyn for what he claimed was the party's failure to root out Antisemitism.
+In August 2018, Murphy paid for a full-page advert in the Jewish Telegraph in which he criticised Jeremy Corbyn for what he claimed was the party's failure to root out antisemitism.
 The article, which appeared on page three of the paper under the headline "In sorrow and anger - an apology", accused Corbyn and his top team of being "intellectually arrogant, emotionally inept and politically maladroit".

 Personal life

 Murphy is married with three children – Cara, Matthew and Daniel.
 He captained the Parliamentary Football Team.
 He is a practising Roman Catholic.
 He is also a vegetarian and a teetotaller.
 He is the author of The Ten Football Matches That Changed The World...And The One That Didn't.

 Murphy was passing near to the Clutha Pub in Stockwell Street in Glasgow on the night of 29 November 2013, shortly after a Police Scotland helicopter crashed onto the roof of the pub, killing 10 people and injuring 31 others.
 He was later interviewed about the aftermath of the accident.